Aztalan echoes with ancient city

 A visit to the museum allows you to step back in time to the early European settlement of the area.
 Complement it with a visit to the State Park, which sends you even further back to a time when a vibrant native city thrived here on the banks of the Crawfish River.

-The museum is open, from mid-May through September, Thursdays through Sundays.
-Admission is $2.
+The museum is open, from mid-May through mid-October, Thursdays through Sundays.
+A Halloween harvest celebration takes place the third week of October.
+Admission is $5 for adults, and $3 for children and seniors.
+Children age 5 and under are free from Thursday-Sunday, noon until 4 p.m.
+Special sight seeing hours available with a phone call.
 The ticket cabin has a small selection of objects and books about Aztalan for sale.

 Post a comment / write a review.